gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 - `/docs/` - Contains the Markdown files for the docs.
 Customize the order of the docs sidebar in `sidebars.js`.
   - `/docs/images` - Images used in the documentation.
+  - `/docs/includes` - Reusable content such as feature descriptions, notes, common steps, and so on.
 - `/docusaurus.config.js` - A config file containing the site configuration.
 - `/sidebar.js` - Specify the order of documents in the sidebar.
 If you have a new file to add to the site, modify this file.
-- `/src/` - Non-documentation files like pages or custom React components.
+- `/src/` - Non-documentation files like pages, custom React components, or Docaurus native components.
   - `/src/components` - Custom react components used for the website or included in the documentation, such as the Try It Out!
   - `/src/pages` - Any files within this directory will be converted into a website page.
+Currently, we don't use this directory.
+  - `/src/theme` - Docusausus native components such as the sidebar, content page, and content page footer designs.
 - `/static/` - Static directory.
 Any contents inside here will be copied into the root of the final `build` directory.
-  - `/static/includes` - Reusable content such as feature descriptions, notes, common steps, and so on.
-  - `/static/img` - Website images such as logos.
+  - `/static/img` - Website images such as Beyond Identity logos and other assets.
 - `/package.json` - A Docusaurus website is a React app.
 You can install and use any npm packages you like in them.
+- `versioned_docs_` - Contains the markdown files for the previous supported versions (v0 and v1).
+- `versioned_sidebars` - Contains the sidebar files for the previous versions.

 ## When to contribute

 When relying on others to draft and review documentation, it makes sense to have a process to make it more productive and encouraging for everyone.

+### Does the topic or doc exist?

 The acceptance criteria for contributing to Beyond Identity developer documentation is:

-**Does the topic or doc exist?**

 - If yes, update the doc!
 Contribute until your heart's content.
 But first, determine which use case best fits your update: